Skip to main content

 warning

-For integration with Bitbucket, the token field should be populated with the App Password.
+For integration with Bitbucket, the token field should be in the format username:APItoken and must be base64 encoded.
+To encode the token, use the following command:

 Bitbucket Default Branch Management